 Please simply email email@example.com.
 We will respond by return to confirm availability of places and send you a registration form.
 Your place will be held for 7 days pending the return of the form and initial payment.

 How do I raise funds?

 We will provide lots of support and materials.
-Most trekkers set up a donations web page using Justgiving.com and this is the most secure and convenient way for the charity to receive funds and keep track of how you are doing towards your target.
+Most trekkers set up a donations web page using justgiving.com as this is the most secure and convenient way for us to receive funds and keep track of how you are doing towards your target.
 Very rarely do fundraisers struggle to meet the target and in fact many go on to raise much more.